 What is Marine or Ocean Pollution?

 The lethal metals that are discharged into the water are consumed by animals.
-And therefore, there is a huge change in their tissues, reproduction, behavior, biochemistry, and growth due to metal consumption.
+And therefore, there is a huge change in their tissues, reproduction, behaviour, biochemistry, and growth due to metal consumption.
 In this article, we are going to discuss the causes and effects of marine pollution, and policies or laws that have been surpassed to prevent it.

-Different Ways of how Marine Pollution occurs?
+Different causes of Ocean & Marine Pollution

 - Direct Discharge of waste

-- Land Runoff
+- Land Runoff or surface runoff

 - Pollution by ship